-- Migrate old settings: - Carries over the settings from a previously installed IGEL Linux 10 system.
-(Default) - Force legacy installation (only available after UEFI boot) - The legacy/BIOS version of IGEL Linux will be installed, even if the system was booted in UEFI mode.
+- · Migrate old settings: - ☑ Carries over the settings from a previously installed IGEL Linux 10 system.
+(Default) - Force legacy installation (only available after UEFI boot) - ✓ The legacy/BIOS version of IGEL Linux will be installed, even if the system was booted in UEFI mode.

-() Remember to set the system to legacy/BIOS mode after installation.

-□ UEFI booting results in a UEFI installation, and legacy/BIOS booting in a legacy/BIOS installation.
-(Default)

-- Edit: Open the IGEL setup where you can configure settings for the system to be installed. - Reset: Resets all changes to the setup made with Edit. - Install firmware: Starts the installation process. - Cancel: Cancels configuration for the installation and shuts down the device. - 6.
-Click on Install firmware. - 7.
-The installation program will set up IGEL Linux on the target drive.
-If you see the IGEL Universal Desktop Converter build finished successfully message, the installation is complete.
-Click on Reboot at the bottom of the installation window. - 8.
-Remove the USB memory stick. - 9.
-Close the message window.
-The system will shut down and then boot IGEL Linux.
+- (i) Remember to set the system to legacy/BIOS mode after installation. - ☐ UEFI booting results in a UEFI installation, and legacy/BIOS booting in a legacy/BIOS installation.
+(Default) - Edit: Open the IGEL setup where you can configure settings for the system to be installed. - Reset: Resets all changes to the setup made with Edit. - Install firmware: Starts the installation process. - Cancel: Cancels configuration for the installation and shuts down the device. - 6.
+Click on Install firmware. - The installation program will set up IGEL Linux on the target drive.
+If you see the IGEL Universal Desktop Converter build finished successfully message, the installation is complete. - 7.
+Detach any external network adapters from the device.
+In this way, you ensure that the unit ID for the device is derived from the built-in network adapter.
+The unit ID will be saved on the device persistently, regardless of any external network adapter that may be used in the future.
+This is important for licensing. - 8.
+Click on Reboot at the bottom of the installation window.